kontena/pharos-docs/README.md

-# Kontena Pharos
+# Pharos

 > The simple, solid, certified Kubernetes distribution that just works.
-Deploy and run containers at any scale on any infrastructure.

 We believe setting up and maintaining a complex platform like Kubernetes from scratch is not where the race is won.
 Just like with Linux, building it once is a good educational experience but not for real use.
-Kontena Pharos is the complete, maintained and certified Kubernetes distribution that works on-premises, on any cloud and beyond!
+Pharos is the complete, maintained and certified Kubernetes distribution that works on-premises, on any cloud and beyond!

 ## Easy to Install, Maintain and Extend

-Kontena Pharos is always up-to-date and built from the latest upstream Kubernetes, including a standardized set of essential features.
+Pharos is always up-to-date and built from the latest upstream Kubernetes, including a standardized set of essential features.
 It is easy to install and maintain with the dedicated CLI tool.
 The standard deployment may be extended with [Helm](https://helm.sh) charts or any custom Kubernetes yaml resources!

 ## Features